yunjae2/mpifileutils/doc/markdown/dfilemaker.1.md

 # OPTIONS

--d, \--depth=*min*-*max*
-:   Specify the depth of the filesystem tree to generate.
-The depth will be
-    selected at random within the bounds of min and max.
-The default depth is set to 10 min, 20 max.

 -f, \--fill=*type*
 :   Specify the fill pattern of the file.
 Current options available are:
     `random`, `true`, `false`, and `alternate`. `random` will fill the file using urandom(4). `true` will fill the file with a 0xFF pattern. `false` will fill the file with a 0x00 pattern. `alternate` will fill the file with a 0xAA pattern.
 The default fill is `random`.

+-h, \--height=*min*-*max*
+:   Specify the height of the filesystem tree to generate.
+The height will be
+    selected at random within the bounds of min and max.
+The default height is set to 10 min, 20 max.

 -r, \--ratio=*min*-*max*
 :   Specify the ratio of files to directories as a percentage.
 The ratio will